By David H. Rahm, M.D.

 Take a Probiotic Supplement.
 Over 70% of the body’s immune system is located in the digestive tract.
 Intestinal bacteria improve the functioning of the intestinal lining to defend against pathogens, bacteria and environmental assaults.
 Probiotics also help regulate critical components of the immune system including lymphocytes, antibodies and natural killer cells.

 Given the gut’s role in immune function, it’s not surprising that evidence suggests probiotics may help prevent colds.
-In a recent study, probiotic supplements shortened the duration of a cold from six days to four, making the symptoms a third less severe and cut the number of days stayed home in half.
+In a study, probiotic supplements shortened the duration of a cold from six days to four, making the symptoms a third less severe and cut the number of days stayed home in half.
 Taking a daily probiotic supplement like VitaMedica’s Probiotic-8 is an easy way to obtain these beneficial bacteria.

 While you can’t entirely avoid catching a cold or the flu this season, you can limit your chances of getting sick by following these recommendations.
 And, if you do happen to catch a cold, with a robust immune system, it is more likely to be less severe and of shorter duration.